UBC-MDS/DSCI522_GR406/doc/report.md

 The question we are asking is whether there is an association between time of day and day of the week on the mean tip percentage for taxi rides in New York City.
-Before we set up our, we need to carefully consider our problem and our relevant variables:<br>
+Before we set up our model, we need to carefully consider our problem and our relevant variables:<br>

 **Outcome**: This is our `tip percentage` variable. <br> **Key